Updated: January 25th, 2021

 Visit Chinatown in Montreal to see this beautiful art piece above by Gene Pendon and Bryan Beyung.
 However, It doesn’t matter where you wander in Montreal, you’ll find street art.

-So take it easy this Valentines Day.
-Go for walk, check out some art, and stop in one of the many cafes for some lunch, dessert, or a hot chocolate.
+So take it easy when you celebrate Valentine’s Day.
+Go for a walk, check out some art, and stop in one of the many cafes for some lunch, dessert, or hot chocolate.

 Go Tubing at Village Vacances Valcartier